openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 ### Customise the display interface
-Changes can be made to EQUELLA display controls by changing the strings in any of the properties text files.
+Changes can be made to openEQUELLA display controls by changing the strings in any of the properties text files.
 The customised files must be zipped to create a language pack file.

 *NOTE: It is important that only the strings that have been edited are saved in a new version of the particular properties file (in a different directory); otherwise the strings that haven’t been edited will overwrite existing strings.*